Dushan Hemantha

 Dushan Hemantha (born 24 May 1994) is a Sri Lankan cricketer.
-He is an all-rounder who is a right-handed batter and a right-arm legbreak bowler.
+He is an all-rounder who bats right-handed and bowls right-arm leg spin.
 He currently plays for Dambulla Aura in domestic cricket.

 Early life

 Hemantha first learnt how to play cricket from his father, Sujith Hemantha, who is also a cricket coach.
 His passion and enthusiasm regarding cricket was identified by his father when Hemantha was just seven years old.
 Hemantha initially showed signs of being an offspinner but his father convinced him to bowl leg-spin with the thought process that he could have better guile and it could give him better chance of bowling accurately to pick up wickets.

 He was convinced by Sajith Jayalal who then served as the national athletic coach to join the junior national athletic squad.
 However, Hemantha initially refused the offer but after some negotiations and deliberations he agreed to join the junior national athletic squad.
 He eventually took part at the South Asian Junior Athletics Championships in the same year and claimed a bronze medal in the men's 1500m race category.
 He continued to participate in athletic zonal events and sports meets while also progressing with his cricketing ambitions.

 He completed his secondary schooling at St. Peter’s College.
 He captained his school under-19 team in the 2012–13 season, and won the best captain’s award at the all island schools cricket awards.
 He rose to prominence during his schooling years under the watchful eyes of his school coaches L. H. Sunil and Keerthi Gunaratne.

 He represented St. Peter's College in four successive years in the annual Battle of the Saints big match encounter.
 He made his maiden Big Match appearance in 2010 and St. Peter's College eventually secured victory to register their first victory in the Battle of the Saints big match encounter after a long gap of 32 years.
 He was appointed as the vice-captain of St. Peter's College in the 2012 Battle of the Saints encounter and played a pivotal role in helping his school win the 78th Battle of the Blues encounter by picking up seven wickets for the match to defeat rivals St. Joseph's College.

 He had a stellar 2012/13 school cricket season where he showed his all-round prowess taking 60 wickets and scoring 840 runs and for his performance in the 2012/13 school cricket season, he was adjudged the Runner-up in the 2013 Sunday Observer Schoolboy Cricketer of the Year.